suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //     manual is an integer value of the hex color 0xRRGGBB where each RR (red), GG (green), BB (blue) can be 0x00-0xFF (0-255)
 		   //   if endpoint is Hardware
 		   //     hardware contains the devicename (input IoT Modem device) and sensorname (input I2C device)
+		   //       deviceid is the id of the IoT modem device
 		   //       devicename is the name of the IoT modem device
 		   //       peripheral is the name of the peripheral device (I2C, ADC, 1WIRE, TPROBE)
 		   //       sensorname is the name of the input device